markhwhiteii/beta_hurdle/outline.md

 * ceiling and/or floor effects
     - likening it to hurdle model
     - captures relationship better than ols
+* implementation in gamlss
+    - write a wrapper or no?

 ### notes
 - maybe stick with inflated terminology before framing it as a hurdle model? otherwise, will need to explain what a hurdle model is, which ruins flow of explaining the distribution